William the Lion: Reign

 A further rising in 1181 involved Donald Meic Uilleim, descendant of King Duncan II.
 Donald briefly took over Ross; not until he died in 1187 was William able to reclaim Donald's stronghold of Inverness.
 Further royal expeditions were required in 1197 and 1202 to fully neutralise the Orcadian threat.

 William also quarrelled with Pope Alexander III, a quarrel which arose out of a double choice for the vacant bishopric of St Andrews.
 The king put forward his chaplain, Hugh, while the pope supported the archdeacon, John Scotus, who had been canonically elected.
 A hostile interchange followed; then, after the death of Alexander in 1181, his successor, Pope Lucius III, consented to a compromise by which Hugh got the bishopric and John became bishop of Dunkeld.
 In 1188, William secured a papal bull which declared that the Church of Scotland was directly subject only to Rome, thus rejecting the claims to supremacy put forward by the English archbishop.

 The Treaty of Falaise remained in force for the next fifteen years.
 Then the English king Richard the Lionheart, needing money to take part in the Third Crusade, agreed to terminate it in return for 10,000 silver marks (£6,500), on 5 December 1189.
 William was then able to address the turbulent chiefs in the outlying parts of his kingdom.
 His authority was recognized in Galloway which, hitherto, had been practically independent; he put an end to a formidable insurrection in Moray and Inverness; and a series of campaigns brought the far north, Caithness and Sutherland, under the power of the crown.

 William attempted to purchase Northumbria from Richard in 1194, as he had a strong claim over it.
 However, his offer of 15,000 marks (£9,750) was rejected due to wanting the castles within the lands, which Richard was not willing to give.
 In 1200, William did homage for Northumbria, not for Scotland, to Richard's successor, John, apparently to save face.

 Despite the Scots regaining their independence, Anglo-Scottish relations remained tense during the first decade of the 13th century.
 In August 1209, King John decided to flex the English muscles by marching a large army to Norham (near Berwick), to exploit the flagging leadership of the ageing Scottish monarch.
 As well as promising a large sum of money, the ailing William agreed to his elder daughters marrying English nobles and, when the treaty was renewed in 1212, John apparently gained the hand of William's only surviving legitimate son, and heir, Alexander, for his eldest daughter, Joan.

+William was in Perth when the town was flooded in the autumn of 1209 and had to be evacuated in a small boat with other members of the royal family.